The Short Film Lab is a training program dedicated to short film distribution. Online and free, aimed at Spanish speakers independent producers.

 Our short film “Monster God” directed by Agustina San Martín, has been awarded the special mention of the jury in the Official Competition at the 72º Festival de Cannes and declared of interest by the Senate of the Argentine Nation.

 Since its premiere in 2019, it has participated in more than 40 festivals around the world, including four class A festivals according to the FIAPF.

 Facundo has developed his professional career at film festivals such as Dubai International Film Festival, Mar del Plata International Film Festival and BAFICI.

 In 2018 he was selected to be part of the Locarno Industry Academy for young professionals (Morelia, Mexico).

-In 2020 he joined the pre-selection committee of CineMart and also the Hubert Bals Fund.
+In 2020 he joined the selection committee of CineMart and also the preselection committee of Hubert Bals Fund.